satishagrwal/fsd/README.md

 Configuration
 -------------
 1) Disable the example gateway and the IPv6 SIP profiles.
-2) Disable all default sip user's profile and added only two profiles(i.e testplivo1 and testplivo2).
+2) Disable all default sip user's profile and added support to add testplivo1 and testplivo user.
 3) Changed default user password.
-4) Configure to restrict blind registration.
+4) Configured to restrict blind registration.